North East Lincolnshire Community Safety Partnership (CSP) Crime Reduction Fund 2021/22

-The North East Lincolnshire Community Safety Partnership (CSP) Crime Reduction Fund opened for applications on Monday 3 July 2017.
+A new round of funding from the North East Lincolnshire Community Safety Partnership (CSP) Crime Reduction Fund has been agreed.

-This new scheme has been funded by the Police and Crime Commissioner for Humberside (PCC) and is being managed by Voluntary Action North East Lincolnshire (VANEL) on behalf of the North East Lincolnshire CSP.
+This scheme has been funded by the Police and Crime Commissioner for Humberside (PCC) and is being managed by Voluntary Action North East Lincolnshire (VANEL) on behalf of the North East Lincolnshire (NEL) Community Safety Partnership (CSP).

 About the fund

 This grant scheme accepts applications from voluntary, community and not for profit organisations in North East Lincolnshire that can clearly demonstrate how their project contributes to the delivery of the Police and Crime Plan and the North East Lincolnshire Community Safety Partnership Plan.

 The specific funding priorities for these grants are to contribute to at least ONE of the Police and Crime Commissioner aims:

 – To deliver increasingly self-sustaining and safe communities in the Humber area;

 – To build public confidence in the agencies involved in creating safer communities; and

 – To promote services to victims and the vulnerable that meet their needs